charlesclz03/flowforge/DOCS/design/DESIGN_CHANGES_COMPLETE.md

 ### Screenshot 006 - Setup Your Session

-- ✅ Back button with FlowForge logo
+- ✅ Back button with Freestyla logo
 - ✅ "Setup Your Session" title
 - ✅ "Configure settings and choose your beat" subtitle
 - ✅ Difficulty slider with label and description